rezemon/udemyTraining/13_reze_dataStructure/19_struct/readme.txt

 due to too many mentioning of interface, i need to go read this up and have a SUPER understanding of it because i continue

+==
+composition
+today 27nov2018, talked to tian hoe, learn something abt interface .. hmm..should be in interface